logeast/tailwind-layout-react/gh-pages/README.md

-# Tailwind Layout React Site
+# Vechai UI Docs

-Documentation site of Tailwind Layout React.
+The Documentation website for vechaiui.dev